burger

 sign

-7. Check and complete the missing information by scrolling down if necessary.
+7. Check and complete the missing information.

 8. Click on Add the account: